Governikus/AusweisApp/docs/sdk/messages.rst

 CHANGE_PIN
 ^^^^^^^^^^
-This message will be send by AusweisApp2 if a change PIN workflow is initially started.
+This message will be sent by AusweisApp2 if a change PIN workflow is initially started.

 If you receive a :ref:`change_pin` message with a parameter **success**